-My great great grandfather was James Madison Pearson (1817 - 1891).
-He was born and grew up in Monticello, Jasper County Georgia.
-In the 1830's, he left for the new state of Alabama.
-In 1814, General Andrew Jackson and his Indian allies defeated the Red Stick Creeks at the Battle of Horseshoe Bend along the Coosa River, 12 miles north of Dadeville in Tallapoosa County.
+Great great grand-daddy James Madison Pearson (1817 - 1891) was born in Monticello, Jasper County Georgia.
+In the 1830's, he left Georgia for the new state of Alabama, settling on land recently taken from the Creek Indians along the Coosa River, some 12 miles north of Dadeville, in Tallapoosa County.

-Read more about the Creek Wars, the Alabama Department of Archives.
+Read about the Creek Wars, Alabama Department of Archives.

 |General Charles Lafayette Pearson, courtesy of George Campbell|